H2S (radar): Improved computers

 In a separate line of development, the RAF was working on a pair of mechanical computers known as the Air Mileage Unit (AMU) and Air Position Indicator (API), which continually performed dead reckoning calculations, greatly reducing navigator workload.
-This was fed by inputs similar to those for the Mk.
-XIV bomb sight, namely the estimated wind direction and speed, with the aircraft heading and speed fed in automatically from the aircraft instruments.
-The system output was a varying voltage that could be used to drive the Mk.
-XIV bomb sight.
+This was fed by inputs similar to those for the Mark XIV bomb sight, namely the estimated wind direction and speed, with the aircraft heading and speed fed in automatically from the aircraft instruments.
+The system output was a varying voltage that could be used to drive the Mark XIV bomb sight.

 In a development known as Mark IV, H2S was modified to also read these voltages, which offset the centre of the display by an amount proportional to the signals.
 This would counteract the motion of the aircraft, and "freeze" the display.
 When initially set up these calculations were never perfect, so some residual drift on the display was normally encountered.
 The navigator could then fine tune these settings with controls on the display, adjusting them until the image was perfectly still.
 These values then fed back into the AMU and API, producing highly accurate measurements of the winds aloft.
-The Mk.
-IVA used the larger whirligig scanner.
+The Mark IVA used the larger whirligig scanner.
 None were available by the time the war ended.